 Mounting nuts/bolts – taken from a spare Raspberry Pi case

 For those wanting to know what that other bit is that is included in the picture frame.
 It’s a RF transmitter (315MHz).
 This RPi runs OpenHab where I have some rules that trigger my projector blind to come down or go back up when using my Logitech Harmony remote.
-Personally I think the picture frame looks better for having something alongside the RPi rather than having it sat there by itself.
+Personally, I think the picture frame looks better for having something alongside the RPi rather than having it sat there by itself.
 I’ll have some more posts on this topic very soon!

 Well my Sonos Play:1 warranty is now void less than 24 hours after being delivered.
-This isn’t going to be one of those sexy extreme unboxing it instead my personal experience in making my first Sonos speaker more portable and more accessible by powering it via USB.
-In short I stripped apart a new Sonos Play:1 speaker and added the circuitry to power the unit using USB.
+This isn’t going to be one of those sexy extreme unboxing it instead of my personal experience in making my first Sonos speaker more portable and more accessible by powering it via USB.
+In short, I stripped apart a new Sonos Play:1 speaker and added the circuitry to power the unit using USB.

 I love music and listening to a few stations on the radio.
-We have radios scattered throughout house.
+We have radios scattered throughout the house.
 This tends to result in me not listening to any of my music or playlists because of the convenience of having a radio in almost every room in the house.
 I’d say I listen to music or the radio far more than I watch TV.
 Sonos speakers have always been a ‘thing’ on my ‘for the house’ list and after experiencing them while visiting some friends recently (who highly recommended them mind) I decided to buy a Play:1 and give Sonos a try!